GorgeousOne/PotionSort/README.md

 # PotionSort

 A silly python program to that solves puzzles for the game mobile [SortPuz](https://apps.apple.com/us/app/sortpuz-water-puzzles-games/id1560298214).
 It can take a screenshot of a level as input, analyze the displayed puzzle and present a step by step solution as a command line output.

+By the time you managed to run the program you probably already solved every puzzle.

 ![first puzzle of the game](data/img_00.PNG)